-Most centralized exchanges such as Coinbase enforce you to share with them your ID.
+Most centralized exchanges such as Coinbase enforce you to share with them your ID, especially for buying a larger amount of crypto.
 There are many problems with sharing your ID or things like your credit card numbers to buy bitcoins.
 Sharing your personal information on the internet is always risky.
 Many of the most popular centralized exchanges that allow you to buy cryptocurrencies after you share your ID and personal information like your address have been hacked at some point in their history.
 Millions of IDs, passports, personal pictures, and more have ended in the hands of hackers and often get sold and traded off to other nefarious parties.

 The alternative to a centralized exchange to buy bitcoins and other cryptocurrencies in platforms that does not force you to share your private details.
 Better said, buy bitcoin at platforms that do not enforce you to do KYC verification.
 One of the best ways to buy bitcoins without KYC is by using a P2P platform such as LocalCoinSwap, where you can buy cryptocurrencies using only your email address for registration and without verification if you choose.